On Locally Rationalizable Social Choice Functions

-Local rationalizability via PIP-transitive relations is precisely characterized by $\gamma^+$. \begin{theorem} A choice function satisfies $\gamma^+$ if and only if it is locally rationalized by a family of PIP-transitive relations. \end{theorem} \begin{proof} Let $C$ be a choice function.
+Analogous to the previous results, we present a characterization of local rationalizability via PIP-transitive relations using $\gamma^+$. \begin{theorem} A choice function satisfies $\gamma^+$ if and only if it is locally rationalized by a family of PIP-transitive relations. \end{theorem} \begin{proof} Let $C$ be a choice function.
 For the direction from left to right, let $C$ satisfy $\gamma^+$.
 Since $\gamma^+$ implies~$\gamma$, $C$ is locally rationalized by $(R^A_C)_A$.
 Let $A$ be a feasible set.
 We now show that the local revealed preference relation $R^A_C$ is PIP-transitive.
 Let $x\PAC y$, $y\IAC z$ and $z\PAC w$.

 It follows from \Cref{equ:strict_lrp} that $w$ cannot be chosen from subsets of $A$ when $z$ is present, and the same holds for $y$ when $x$ is present.
 We now need to show that $x\PAC w$, i.e., $w$ cannot be chosen from subsets of $A$ in the presence of $x$.
 To this end, let $\widehat{A}\subseteq A$ with $x,w\in \widehat{A}$.
 Further, let $\widehat{B}\subseteq A$ be a witness for $y\IAC z$, i.e., $y \in C(\widehat{B})$ and $z\in \widehat{B}$.
 Now, apply $\gamma^+$ on $\widehat{A}$ and $\widehat{B}$.
 Since $y\in C(\widehat{B})$ and $x$ is present in $\widehat{A}$, it cannot be that $C(\widehat{B})\subseteq C(\widehat{A}\cup \widehat{B})$.
 Therefore, it has to be that $C(\widehat{A})\subseteq C(\widehat{A}\cup \widehat{B})$.
 Since $w \notin C(\widehat{A}\cup \widehat{B})$ due to the presence of $z$, we conclude that $w \notin C(\widehat{A})$.